 Codependence: The Dance of Wounded Souls)

 sparked by a parent in anguish about their child's drug addiction,

 who was asking if they were responsible for their child becoming

 an addict.
-The simple answer to that question is no. There are however,
+The simple answer to that question is no. There

-codependency, as the quote above from my book
+manifestation of codependency, as the quote above from my book

 illustrates.
-Parents have responsibility in how their children were wounded by
+Parents have responsibility in how their children

-it is very important to take responsibility while also learning
+In recovery it is very important to take responsibility while also learning

 Therein lies a tale.